psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 The Financial API aims to provide specific implementation guidelines for online financial services to adopt by developing a REST/JSON data model protected by a highly secured OAuth profile.

 This document defines a new JWT-based mode to encode authorization responses.
 Clients are enabled to request the transmission of the authorization response parameters along with additional data in JWT format.
-This mechanism enhances the security of the standard authorization response since it adds sender authentication, audience restriction as well as protection from replay, credential leakage, and mix-up attacks.
+This mechanism enhances the security of the standard authorization response since it adds support for signing and encryption, sender authentication, audience restriction as well as protection from replay, credential leakage, and mix-up attacks.
 It can be combined with any response type.

 ### Notational Conventions